-Web Commission
+Web Sub-Commission

-The Web commission is responsible for the management of the IFSA website and overseeing the operations of the its Social Media sub-commission.
+The Web commission is responsible for the management of the IFSA website and Social Media.
 The web commissioners work as a team in close cooperation with all IFSA officials, but particularly the IFSA7, to deliver a functional and content rich website as the professional front of the IFSA brand.